Phase-Out

 Answer

-Share if you think a body with the power to compel membership fees shouldn't also collect public money.
+Share if you think a body with compulsory membership dues should not also draw a state transfer.

 The analyst's verdict